 The surname laroe was first found in Périgord, where this impressive family held a family seat since ancient times.
 Another branch of the family held lands near Rouen in Normandy since 1165.
 Ralph le Roux was sent in 1119 by Henry I to the aid of Ralph de Guader and in 1120 was one of the nobles who died with Prince Henry in the Blanche.
 The English line descends from Turchil Rufus or Le Rous, who landed in England in 1066 and held lands in Norfolk.

 A later English branch was found at Imber in Wiltshire.
 "The church [of Imber] is an ancient structure, in the early and decorated English styles, with some relics of Norman detail, and contains two monuments with the recumbent effigies of Knights Templars of the family of Le Rouse, chamberlains to Henry II and Edward III."

-Important Dates for the laroe family
+Early History of the laroe family

 This web page shows only a small excerpt of our laroe research.
 Another 301 words (22 lines of text) covering the years 1372, 1389, 1404, 1429, 1555, 1631, 1668, 1788, 1814, and 1829 are included under the topic Early laroe History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Leroux, Lerout, Lerou, Leroulx, Leroud, Lerous, de Roux, Lerou, Laroux, La Roux, La Rou, La Rous and many more.